Poodle Temperament, Energy Level, and Lifestyle Fit

 Poodles are highly social and generally do well in family environments.

-• Bond closely with their owners
+• Form strong bonds with owners

 • Typically good with respectful children